 Early June usually brings stable, high-water flows that begin to recede as the month progresses.
 Wading remains difficult through the middle of the month, limiting most angling pressure to float fishing.
 The entire stretch of this tailwater starts to fish well in late May with the lower reaches improving dramatically by mid-June.

-Fins and Feathers guides stick to the waters between Craig and Cascade, Montana during most of May and June.
+Fins and Feathers guides stick to the waters between Cascade and Craig, Montana during most of May and June.
 The section between Holter Dam and Craig becomes increasingly crowded, as guides and anglers flock to that section from other parts of the state.

 Recreational floaters (aka “tubers”) and wade anglers multiply exponentially once flows drop and stabilize in late June, signaling our guides to look elsewhere for better fly fishing opportunities.

-Please note that lodging in the Craig area is limited, and our calendar fills in quickly, so advanced reservations are recommended.
+Please note that Craig lodging is limited, and our calendar fills in quickly, so advanced reservations are recommended.